Cape Coral Mortgage Company: Fairview Lending

 Things to Consider Before Buying

 While FHA duplex financing offers tremendous advantages, it isn’t the right fit for everyone.
-Here are a few important things to keep in mind:

 • You must occupy one of the units as your primary residence.
 FHA financing is not designed for someone who wants to purchase a duplex and rent out both sides immediately.